VladUsatii/gemcoin/docs/GIP1.md

 ## Proposals

-- Distributed Digital Land System (DDLS) --> Buy a country's land with gemcoins.
-Land plots and tax are listed on the ledger.
-Tax is responsible for funding the system (the electric fee).
+- Digital land (NFT) system
+	* Can be done through bytecode